 Start Your Certification Journey Today!

 Bringing Computer Science to America’s K-12 students isn’t just good for your students, it’s good for Texas and for America.
-According to WhiteHouse.gov, “Last year, there were more than 600,000 high-paying tech jobs across the United States that were unfilled, and by 2018, 51 percent of all STEM jobs are projected to be in computer science-related fields…However, by some estimates, just one quarter of all the K-12 schools in the United States offer high-quality computer science with programming.”
+According to a federal report from 2016, “Last year, there were more than 600,000 high-paying tech jobs across the United States that were unfilled, and by 2018, 51 percent of all STEM jobs are projected to be in computer science-related fields…However, by some estimates, just one quarter of all the K-12 schools in the United States offer high-quality computer science with programming.”